rajmaurya-dev/expo-react-native-cicd/README.md

 5. **Building**: Uses EAS CLI to build locally on the runner
 6. **Deployment**: Uploads artifacts to your chosen storage destination

-## 💡 Success Stories

-> "Saved $75/month by switching from EAS Build Premium to this GitHub Action.
-Setup took less than 10 minutes!" - **Alex M., Mobile Developer**

-> "Perfect for our startup.
-We can now build unlimited times without worrying about costs." - **Sarah K., CTO at TechStart**

-> "The workflow generator made customization super easy.
-Love the flexibility!" - **Mike R., React Native Developer**

 ## 🛡️ Security & Privacy